 Apply a Good Moisturizer

-Some prefer tinted moisturizer that cover the use of both lotion and primer, or foundation.
+Some prefer a tinted moisturizer that covers the use of both lotion and primer, or foundation.
 This option gives the face a lighter feel.

 Use Primer and/or Concealer

 Not everyone uses primer, but makeup tutorials say it gives a smooth and perfect finish if the wearer has very deep pores.
 Primers also help keep makeup on the skin longer.
 They come in different types, some cut redness and others are a matte finish.

 Concealer is perfect for hiding any blemishes, discolorations and also the under-eye circles that many have.
 It should match the chosen foundation but be a shade or two lighter.
 It should also be gently applied in a circular, tapping motion.
 Makeup tutorials recommend using an applicator or a brush so one isn’t tempted to rub the skin.
 Cover blemishes, and those dreaded under-eye circles.
 Quickly patting powder over concealer keeps it from cracking or wrinkling.